KantaS12/KantaS12.github.io/essays/smart-question-reflection.md

 The target OS is Ubuntu 24.04.2 LTS.
 ```

-The question also provides environmental details: "TigerLake 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz," "48KiB L1d cache,zʻ "4 cores, each with 2 threads," and "Ubuntu 24.04.2 LTS."
-This is good to anyone who is trying to diagnose a performance issue.
+The question also provides environmental details: "TigerLake 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz," "48KiB L1d cache," "4 cores, each with 2 threads," and "Ubuntu 24.04.2 LTS."
+This information is valuable for anyone attempting to diagnose a performance issue.

 ```
 Code